develmaycare/python-scripttease/docs/source/_includes/overlays.rst

 Cent OS
 =======

-The Cent OS overlay incorporates commands specific to that platform as well as commands from common, Django, Postgres, and POSIX.
+The Cent OS overlay incorporates commands specific to that platform as well as commands from common, Django, MySQL, Postgres, and POSIX.

 apache
 ------